cms-patatrack/patatune/README.md

 ## Contributing

 Contributions are welcome.
-If you want to contribute, please follow the [Contribution guidelines](https://github.com/cms-patatrack/patatune/blob/main/CONTRIBUTING.md).
+If you want to contribute, please follow the [Contribution guidelines](https://github.com/cms-patatrack/PATATUNE/blob/main/CONTRIBUTING.md).

 ## License

-patatune is distributed under the [MPL 2.0 License](https://github.com/cms-patatrack/patatune/blob/main/LICENSE).
+PATATUNE is distributed under the [MPL 2.0 License](https://github.com/cms-patatrack/PATATUNE/blob/main/LICENSE).
 Feel free to use, modify, and distribute the code following the terms of the license.